TomK32/APRI50/README.md

 Press `F4/F5` to increase/decrese the debug level for the map, this independent from the `F3` debug mode.

+## Game play

+There are several variations of the game play in planning, the game should even allow you to create mods to have your own gameplay including custom entities, extensions and more.

+The first game play started was a Doomsday mod where meteroids are hitting the map burning everything.

+The second, more serious gameplay mod includes colonists which will give the player a more direct immersion in the game.
+The colonists and not a nameless mouse pointer will be the ones who place evolution kits on the map.
+You can also switch between the colonists, and move around with them.

 ## References (other games you should play!)